-Carmela Castellano-Garcia, Esq., is the President and Chief Executive Officer of the California Primary Care Association (CPCA), overseeing a membership association of more than 1,300 nonprofit, community clinics and health centers (CCHCs) which serve nearly 6.6 million patients a year.
-Ms. Castellano-Garcia has been committed to advancing multi-cultural health policy issues for more than 25 years, focusing on areas such as cultural and linguistic competency in health care delivery, ensuring the viability of safety net providers, health care reform, and access to care for vulnerable populations.
+Carmela Castellano-Garcia, Esq., is the President and Chief Executive Officer of the California Primary Care Association (CPCA), overseeing a membership association of approximately 1,370 nonprofit, community clinics and health centers (CCHCs) which serve nearly 7.4 million patients a year.
+Ms. Castellano-Garcia has been committed to advancing multi-cultural health policy issues for nearly 30 years, focusing on areas such as cultural and linguistic competency in health care delivery, ensuring the viability of safety net providers, health care reform, and access to care for vulnerable populations.

-During her tenure at CPCA, community health centers have had significant income growth, more than tripling their collective income from $795 million in 1997 to over $5 billion in 2016.
-Patients served increased more than 275 percent during this same period from 2.4 to 6.6 million, and total annual encounters grew by more than 12 million.
-Under her leadership, Federal funding to CCHCs has increased from $105M to $686M annually, and the number of health center sites has more than doubled to over 1,300 sites in 2016.
+During her tenure at CPCA, community health centers have had significant income growth, more than tripling their collective income from $795 million in 1997 to over $6.5 billion in 2019.
+Patients served increased more than 300 percent during this same period from 2.4 to 7.4 million, and total annual encounters grew by more than 12 million.
+Under her leadership, Federal funding to CCHCs has increased from $105M to $776M annually, and the number of health center sites has more than doubled to 1,370 sites in 2019.

 In 2015, Carmela oversaw the creation of a new 501(c)4 CPCA affiliate corporation – CaliforniaHealth+ Advocates, a social welfare organization that is dedicated to advancing the mission of community health centers through state and federal advocacy.
 CaliforniaHealth+ Advocates is governed by a Board of Directors who have been designated by the CPCA Board of Directors.
 Carmela Castellano-Garcia is the President and CEO and leads a team of government affairs professionals.